-COM(2010)700 of 19.10.2010.
+12 COM(2010)700 of 19.10.2010.

-- (9) In the field of drugs, demand and supply create a real threat that Member States cannot tackle sustainably on their own.
-Union intervention under this Regulation should support Member States' actions to prevent and reduce drug demand and supply, notably by supporting cross-border cooperation on enforcement. - (10) In order to implement the principle of sound financial management, this Regulation should provide for appropriate tools to assess its performance.
-To that end, it should define general and specific objectives.
-To measure the achievement of those specific objectives, a set of indicators should be established which should remain valid for the whole duration of the Programme. - (11) This Regulation lays down for the multiannual programme a financial envelope which is to constitute the prime reference, within the meaning of point 17 of the Interinstitutional Agreement of XX between the European Parliament, the Council and the Commission on cooperation in budgetary matters and on sound financial management, for the budgetary authority during the annual budgetary procedure. - (12) This Regulation should be implemented in full compliance with Regulation (EU, Euratom) No XX/XX of XX on the financial rules applicable to the annual budget of the European Union.
-In particular, it should make use of the simplification tools introduced by the latter.
-Moreover, the criteria for identifying actions to be supported should aim at allocating the financial resources available on actions generating the highest impact in relation to the policy objective pursued. - (13) Implementing powers should be conferred on the Commission in respect of the adoption of annual work programmes.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers14.
+- (15) This Regulation lays down for the multiannual programme a financial envelope which is to constitute the prime reference, within the meaning of point 17 of the Interinstitutional Agreement of XX between the European Parliament, the Council and the Commission on cooperation in budgetary matters and on sound financial management, for the budgetary authority during the annual budgetary procedure. - (16) This Regulation should be implemented in full compliance with Regulation (EU, Euratom) No XX/XX of XX on the financial rules applicable to the annual budget of the European Union.
+In particular, it should make use of simplification tools introduced by the latter.
+Moreover, the criteria for identifying actions to be supported should aim at allocating the financial resources available on actions generating the highest impact in relation to the policy objective pursued. - (17) Implementing powers should be conferred on the Commission in respect of the adoption of annual work programmes.
+Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011, laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers13.
 Given the annual amounts concerned, the budgetary implications can be considered as non-substantial.
-Therefore, the advisory procedure should apply. - (14) In order to ensure efficient allocation of funds from the Union budget, consistency, complementarity and synergies should be sought between funding programmes supporting policy areas with close links to each other, in particular between the Programme and the Rights and Citizenship programme established by Regulation (EU) No XX/XX of XX15, the Instrument for financial support for police cooperation, crime prevention and the fight against cross-border, serious and organised crime established by Regulation (EU) No XX/XX of XX16, the Health for Growth Programme established by Regulation (EU) No XX/XX of XX, the Horizon 2020 Framework Programme established by Regulation (EU) No XX/XX of XX, and the Instrument for Preaccession Assistance established by Regulation (EU) No XX/XX of XX20.
+Therefore, the advisory procedure should apply. - (18) In order to ensure efficient allocation of funds from the Union budget, consistency, complementarity and synergies should be sought between funding programmes supporting policy areas with close links to each other, in particular between the Programme and the Justice programme established by Regulation (EU) No XX/XX of XX14, the Europe for Citizens programme established by Regulation (EU) No XX/XX of XX15 and the programmes in the areas of home affairs; employment and social affairs; health and consumer protection; education, training, youth and sport; information society; enlargement, in particular the Instrument for Pre-accession Assistance16 and the funds operating under the Common Strategic Framework (CSF funds). - (19) The financial interests of the Union should be protected through proportionate measures throughout the expenditure cycle, including the prevention, detection and investigation of irregularities, the recovery of funds lost, wrongly paid or incorrectly used and, where appropriate, penalties.
+The European Anti-fraud Office (OLAF) should be authorised to carry out on-the-spot checks and inspections on economic operators, in accordance with the procedures laid down in Regulation (Euratom, EC) No 2185/9617 with a view to establishing whether there has been fraud, corruption or any other illegal activity affecting the financial interests of the Union in connection with Union funding under the Programme. - (20) Since the objective of this Regulation, namely to contribute to the creation of an area, where the rights of persons, as enshrined in the Treaty on the Functioning of the European Union and the Charter of Fundamental Rights of the European Union, are promoted and protected, cannot be sufficiently achieved by Member States but can be better achieved at Union level, the Union